Free · Open Source · Windows & macOS & Linux

 Pick if you work in English or any LTR language.

 Zero-to-Claude in about a minute.
 Bundles Node.js, Git, Claude Code, a Windows Terminal theme, a live status bar, and a folder picker.
-Fastest startup (~2 s), no WSL needed.
+Fastest startup (~2 s).

 Windows 10/11 · macOS 12+